The pastoral wellbeing and academic development of our students are our prime responsibilities

 CCHS is animated by a passion for learning, bonded by civility and engaged with our community

 We work hard to provide our students with a safe, caring and stimulating learning environment, as we write the next chapter in the life of CCHS.
 This is both our obligation and privilege as we serve and innovate in the spirit of our School motto: Vitai Lampada Ferimus (We Bear the Torch of Life).
 Please view our promotional films below for an insight into life at CCHS.
-To understand more about the power and importance of girls’ schools, and how we all prepare our students to become confident young women, please view the short film below from our colleagues in the National Coalition of Girls’ Schools.
+To understand more about the power and importance of girls’ schools, please view the short films below from our colleagues in the National Coalition of Girls’ Schools (NCGS).
+CCHS is a proud and active member of NCGS, an international network of girls’ schools.

 Mr Stephen Lawlor, Headteacher